mrismanaziz/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## I used to work in a shoe recycling shop.
+It was sole destroying.